CBeerta/Bliss/README.md

 # TODO:

 * A Simple way to add new feeds
+* Display of Attachements/Enclosures/Thumbnails
+* Basic polling works.
+Only question remains, should we prepend these articles?
+Or is informing enough
 * Keyboard navigation to hop between articles (prev and next atleast)
-* Load posts that are pulled via update while site is opened
-* and/or inform user about new posts (maybe easier, and less intrusive if you're reading something and content is popped to the top)
-* Article Expire (for now a little `find data/ -type f -mtime +32` will have to suffice)
-* Article Flagging / Starring
 * With the flagging or starring there needs to be a way to retrieve these.
 And obviously never expire them either.
 * An Archive page of some sort, for direct access to posts.
 Goes along with the starring/flagging.
 * Search?
 * Should probably cache `Reader::filelist()`. it goes over every file on every reload.
 For now though, the fs-cache does a good job.
+* Export all feeds to opml

 # BUGS

-* If the initial page doesn't exceed the browsers bottom end, the autoload thingy won't work.
-Should probably do the initial load with jquery and just load until it starts scrolling or something.
-* It probably doesn't look good in Internet Explorer or Opera.
+* It will likely not look good in Internet Explorer or Opera.
-* Fast scrolling causes multiple parallel pulls for content, and then alot of duplicates.
+* Fast scrolling causes the page to simply stop reloading.

 Probably alot more.
 Tested with a couple of feeds, but there are probably alot that don't work correct.